Math is often a polarizing topic. Most people either love it or hate it.

 If you geek out over numbers and have a passion for mathematical equations and crunching figures, there are plenty of home-based careers for you!

-Here are eight different work-at-home jobs for math lovers and respective companies that hire for these remote positions.
+Here are some work-at-home jobs for math lovers and respective companies that hire for these remote positions.

 In most states, you’ll need to be certified as a Certified Public Accountant (CPA) to work as an accountant.
 However, depending on which state you reside, it’s possible to practice accounting without a CPA (you still need a four-year college degree).
 Accountants oversee tax information and government filings.
 They ensure a company is operating according to GAAP (generally accepted accounting principles) and obeying standard operating procedures and practices.
 This means looking at accounts payable, accounts receivable, financial projections, and future planning.

 If you’ve got a degree in accounting or hold a CPA, check out these sites: